mai-amber/Coronavirus-School-Closures-Data-Science/README.md

 2. a COVID-19 dataset including daily confirmed cases from Our World in Data

 ### The project consists of the following:
-1. A jupyter notebook of the code written
+1. A Jupyter notebook of the code written
 2. A blog post on Medium, at the following link: https://medium.com/@maimon.amber/coronavirus-and-schools-what-can-we-learn-from-following-the-data-trail-36d684629a31